jackabox/2019.jackwhiting.co.uk/content/posts/2020-08-06-adding-fathom-analytics-to-a-nuxt-project.md

 }
 ```

 Let us update the `nuxt.config.js` file to include the script.
-We're also going to set some healthy defaults to ensure that we only load the script once and only on the product server.
+We're also going to set some healthy defaults to ensure that we only load the script once and only on the production server.

 ```js
 export default {